JModelica/JModelica/README.md

 on macOS:

 > ../configure --with-ipopt64=/usr/local/opt/ipopt

+If you have installed IPOPT via `sudo apt install coinor-libipopt-dev` on Ubuntu, then:

+> ../configure --with-ipopt64=/usr

 You may want to give additional arguments to configure.
 Type configure --help for information.
 By default, the